 Addiction is more common than many realize.
-Excluding tobacco, over 20 million Americans over the age of 12 have an addiction.
+Excluding tobacco, over 20 million Americans over the age of 12 have some sort of an addiction.
 This can be tough to deal with, and many people need help to recover.
 Unfortunately most people don’t get the treatment they need.

 Essential reading: Top fitness trackers and health gadgets

 The good news is that the wearable tech industry is developing solutions for those who require a helping hand.
 There are options out there for a wide range of addictions.
-If you need to kick your habit once and for all, these devices can help.
+If you need to kick your habit once and for all, one of these devices may help.

 Trying to quit smoking is a little easier with smoking bans in public places coming into effect around the world.
 But it can still be tough to break the habit.

 The Stop Smoking for Wear app is a smartwatch app designed to help you quit.
 It tells you how many days its been since your last cigarette, how many you would have smoked during that time, and how much money you have saved.
 Having a reminder of these things on your wrist helps when you are tempted to reach for that cigarette.
 There lots of other apps out there you can use as well.

 There are also some – hardware – options in the works.

 Researchers from the University of Taiwan are looking at “smart tooth” technology.
 This oral implant will be able to detect what you are eating and drinking, and also sense if you are smoking.
 It could be used to help quitters when it becomes available on the mass market.

 Similarly, Chrono Therapeutics are developing a wearable which delivers nicotine directly into the bloodstream.
 This helps to slowly wean smokers off nicotine by giving them doses at the points where their cravings are strongest.
 This is purported to be a more effective solution than nicotine patches, and can be removed once the addiction has been beaten.
 The device is currently in Phase 2 clinical trials and pending submission to the FDA.